-All senior Drama students must attend live performances and participate in Artist Workshops.
+All senior Drama students will be invited to attend live performances and participate in Artist Workshops.
 The costs associated with excursions will be clarified via permission forms.
-Attendance at these is essential to complete assessment.
-A senior Drama camp may be available for students in Year 12, with costs of approximately \$155 and should be considered when making subject choices.
+A senior Drama camp occurs term one for students in Year 11, with costs of approximately \$155 and should be considered when making subject choices.

-Students are required to purchase Theatre Blacks; the Drama Department uniform for presenting.
+Students will be provided Theatre Blacks; the Drama Department uniform for presenting.